 Register for EXACTLY 14 credits during fall and spring semesters.
 The number of thesis credits to register for each semester equals 14 minus the number of course credits taken that semester.
 If you register for more than 14 credits, you will be responsible for the excess tuition charge.
-You may also need to register for the summer semester, BUT DO NOT do this unless you are instructed to by Sue.
+You will not register for Summer Session.